cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.7.1 =
+Changed product ids order in the Google product review XML feeds.
+Tested for WooCommerce 4.5

+= 8.7.0 =
+Product variations for Yandex feed where missing the categoryID values in the feed.
+This bug has been fixed.

+= 8.6.9 =
+Renamed the Google Local Products Inventory feed Itemid column to id.

+= 8.6.8 =
+Google changed the field order of their Google Local Products Inventory feed requirements.
+We changed the template to reflect this change.

+= 8.6.7 =
+Google doesn't allow identical reviews for product variations.
+When disabling adding the variations to the feed it therefor now adds the parent variable product review.

+= 8.6.6 =
+When the description and short description are over 5000 characters they will be truncated so they do not exceed the 5000 charachters as this is a Google Shopping limitation.

+= 8.6.5 =
+Minor change to how CSV feeds are being generated, also partly rollback of changes made in version 8.5.6

+= 8.6.4 =
+Some update_option functions took four arguments whereas it takes only three.
+This has been fixed now (Thanks @Sudhir)

+= 8.6.3 =
+Product ID's for WCML are being returned as null, take this into account for functions.

+= 8.6.2 =
+Added some fields to the Trovaprezzi template

+= 8.6.1 =
+jQuery ready event is deprecated so changes the JS files that still used it.

+= 8.6.0 =
+Usage of shortcodes in the unfiltered description attributes is now allowed

+= 8.5.9 =
+Compatibility check for Wordpress 5.5.

 = 8.5.8 =
 Added the Heureka Slovakia template